Courtney Ullah, MSW, RCSWI

 Registered Clinical Social Worker Intern

-Courtney believes in meeting you where you are, and creating a safe and supportive environment to overcome obstacles and promote growth.
-She prioritizes individualizing treatment of children and adolescents, and views therapy as a collaboration between therapist, parent, and child as a way to navigate emotional challenges.
-Her mission is to empower clients to discover their own coping language and techniques, and together create the tools to be flexible and adaptive to ever-changing stressors.
+I believe in meeting you where you are and creating a safe and supportive environment to overcome obstacles and promote growth.
+I focus on addressing the unique strengths and challenges of children and adolescents, and view therapy as a collaboration between therapist, parent, and child as a way to navigate emotional challenges.
+My mission is to empower clients to discover their own coping language and techniques, and together create the tools to be flexible and adaptive to ever-changing stressors.

-Courtney works with children and teens who are struggling with their behavior, expressing and handling their emotions, or having difficulty with life stressors such as school-related issues, adjustment challenges, anger, chronic illness, grief and loss, and anxiety disorders.
-She incorporates a variety of psychodynamic modalities, such as play therapy and cognitive behavior therapy to help connect, build therapeutic relationships, and allow open expression.
-She employs playful and creative interventions to keep children and teens motivated and engaged.
+For 10 years, I provided psychosocial support to children and families experiencing illness, injury, and loss in the hospital setting as a child life specialist.
+Currently, I work with children and teens who are struggling with their behavior, expressing and handling their emotions, or having difficulty with life stressors such as school-related issues, adjustment challenges, anger, chronic illness, grief and loss, and anxiety disorders.
+I incorporate a variety of psychodynamic modalities, such as play therapy and cognitive behavior therapy, to help connect, build therapeutic relationships, and allow open expression.
+I employ playful and creative interventions to keep children and teens motivated and engaged.

-In her free time, Courtney likes to travel and explore different cultures.
-She is an avid dog lover, and cherishes time with her pups.
+In my free time, I like to travel and explore different cultures.
+I am an avid dog lover, and I cherish time with my pups.